 Meetings of Shareholders may be convened by the Directors.
 Shareholders representing at least 10% of the total voting rights of all the Shareholders having a right to vote may require a meeting to be convened.
-A general meeting at which (a) a Special Resolution (as defined in the Instrument) is to be proposed must be called by notice of at least 21 days in writing; and (b) an Ordinary Resolution (as defined in the Instrument) is to be proposed must be called by notice of at least 14 days in writing.
+A general meeting at which (a) a Special Resolution (as defined in the Instrument) is to be proposed must be called by notice of at least 21 days in writing; and (b) an Ordinary Resolution (as defined in the Instrument) is to be proposed must be called in the Instrument) is to be proposed must be called in the Instrument) is to be proposed must be called in the Instrument) is to be proposed must be called by notice of at least 21 days in writing; and (b) an Ordinary Resolution (as defined in the Instrument) is to be proposed must be called by notice of at least 14 days in writing.